Russ Harvey Consulting - Computer and Internet Services

 Contact Guidelines

 In addition, I hope that others find these resources useful.
-I've spent a great deal of time ensuring that the site remains relevant.
+I've spent a great deal of time ensuring that site remains relevant.

 Before Contacting Me